mik3y/django-db-multitenant/README.md

 * Each tenant has its **own database**, however
 * Other **connection details are shared** (such as password, database user).

+django-db-multitenant makes it possible (even easy) to take a Django application designed for a single tenant and use it with multiple tenants.

 ## Operation

 The main technique is as follows: